jpskenn/Jones/README.md

 ANSI and JP style layouts are supported.
 GH60 case compatible PCB and key-plate.

-Jones can handle a speaker with two simultaneous audio voices, two rotary encoders and LED lightings together.
+Jones can handle one speaker with two simultaneous audio voices, two rotary encoders and LED lightings together.
-You can expand functions by adding two or three parts and write firmware for it.

 ## コンセプト